Azure/bicep-types-az/generated/storagecache/microsoft.storagecache/2023-01-01/types.md

 ## CacheUsernameDownloadSettingsCredentials
 ### Properties
 * **bindDn**: string: The Bind Distinguished Name identity to be used in the secure LDAP connection.
 This value is stored encrypted and not returned on response.
-* **bindPassword**: string {secure}: The Bind password to be used in the secure LDAP connection.
+* **bindPassword**: string {sensitive}: The Bind password to be used in the secure LDAP connection.
 This value is stored encrypted and not returned on response.

 ## ClfsTarget
 ### Properties